Image of California Coast

 Starting the Appeal Process

 Taxpayers may appeal an assessment or refund claim denial originating from the Franchise Tax Board (FTB) or the California Department of Tax and Fee Administration (CDTFA).
-You must file an appeal with OTA through the Office of Tax Appeals Portal (OTAP), which can also be accessed at appeal.ota.ca.gov.
+You must file an appeal with OTA through the Office of Tax Appeals Portal (OTAP).

 Alternately, you can file an appeal by mailing or faxing the following: